wilseypa/warped2-models/models/pandemic/visualize/README.md

 ## **TODO**
 ### ***Front End***
+Re-add slider to bottom of map
+Make statistics on county appear in bottom right of map since tooltip is not consistent?
-Fix bug where ranges can cause not all files to load and cumulate (can test with a ~7 day range at end of july)
+Fix bug where ranges can cause not all files to load and cumulate (can test with a ~7 day range at end of july) (possibly bad data)
 Position legend properly for windows resizing
 Cleanup front-end (ongoing)
 ### ***Back End***